KobeW50/visiontq.github.io/_posts/2025-07-14-hidden-ps5-symbols.md

 - Bookmark this post — more hidden symbols will be added in the future.
 - Found a symbol that works on PS5 but isn’t listed here?
 Let me know on my discord or comment here so I can include it.
 - Curious how to design a fully styled bio using these symbols and spacing tricks?
 That post is coming soon too.
-(Pre mae bio)
+(Pre made bio)

 ---